Coronary Heart Disease Treatment

 Medicines

-Some medicines can reduce or prevent chest pain and manage other medical conditions that may contribute to your coronary heart disease.
-Tell your healthcare provider about all the medicines you take and any complementary health strategies you use, such as dietary supplements for lowering your cholesterol or meditation for managing your high blood pressure.
-Together, you and your provider can make a treatment plan that is right for you.
+Some medicines can reduce or prevent chest pain and manage health conditions that can worsen coronary heart disease.
+Tell your healthcare provider about all the medicines you take and any complementary health strategies you use, such as taking dietary supplements to lower your cholesterol or medication to control your blood pressure and stress level.

 - Calcium channel blockers lower blood pressure by allowing blood vessels to relax.